wmjpillow/FlamePerceptionAPP/README.md

 # FlamePerceptionAPP For Fire Protection Department in WPI

-This repo includes all my thesis project files, and the final product will be used by researchers from Fire Protection Department in WPI.
+This repo includes all my thesis project files, and the final product will be used by researchers from Fire Protection Department.

 The web Application is developed with flask framework.
 I deployed the Flask APP with Docker on Azure to get it tested.